-In Jun 1967, Glassboro went from a small town unknown undiscovered by many, to being featured in headlines around the world.
+In Jun 1967, Glassboro went from a small town undiscovered by many, to being featured in headlines around the world.

 The event is known as the Glassboro Summit.
 Within the three days of the event, Glassboro became the center of the Cold War.